 A. The two most commonly used bathroom sink (lavatory) faucets are the 4-inch centerset and the widespread.

 Q. "What is a widespread set?"

-A. A widespread set includes three separate parts that measure from 8 to 16 inches from center to center.
+A. A widespread set includes three separate parts, (hot, cold, and spout) that are usually adjustable and can measure from 8 to 16 inches apart from center to center.

 Q. "What is a mini-widespread faucet?"